dashpilotsites/dashpilot-ssg/src/posts/template.md

 ---
-title: This is an update from dashpilotsites
+title: This is an update from dashpilotsites!
 subtitle: This is an update of the subtitle
 category: blog
 gallery: